ibm-cloud-docs/vlans/faq.md

 Yes, a specific VLAN may be selected during the ordering process.
 When ordering a device, this option is available at the end of the order form.
 A private VLAN is selected, followed by a public VLAN.
 Also note that a subnet selector is presented for each VLAN; this selection is **optional**.
 Only select a subnet if you have reason to do so, as selecting a subnet which lacks available IP addresses will negatively impact the fulfillment of the device (See the [Subnet FAQ](/docs/infrastructure/subnets?topic=subnets-faq) for more details).

-It is important to note that the selected VLAN must be located in the same datacenter as the device.
-We cannot assign a device to a VLAN that is in a different datacenter.
+It is important to note that the selected VLAN must be located in the same data center as the device.
+We cannot assign a device to a VLAN that is in a different data center.

 ## How many devices may be assigned to a single VLAN?